logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/advanced-features-of-testarchitect-client/recovering-closed-tabs/_index.md

     ![](/images/TA_Help/Images/reopen_closed_tab.png)

-    **Important:** TestArchitect remembers up to the last five most-recently closed tabs.
+{{<important>}} TestArchitect remembers up to the last five most-recently closed tabs.

 -   Alternatively, a keyboard shortcut is available.
 Press Ctrl + Shift + T to reopen the most recently closed item.

-    **Tip:** Repeat the above steps to cycle through and open closed tabs starting from the most to the least recent.
+{{<tip>}} Repeat the above steps to cycle through and open closed tabs starting from the most to the least recent.

 The selected item is reopened as the active tab.